 This article is the second in a series on butterfly gardens and plants to attract butterflies.
 Read the first article entitled: The Top 25 Butterfly Garden Plants.
 And don't forget to shop all our Butterfly attacting plants.

 There are just a few key features of a good butterfly garden:

 - A Chemical Free Environment

 Types of plants that attract butterflies:

-Butterfly gardens are easy to create.
-Gardeners should plant both nectar plants to attract and feed adult butterflies as well as butterfly host plants on which the adults lay eggs.
-The leaves of butterfly host plants serve as a food source for caterpillars, so if you see that your butterfly garden is being munched, don't spray insecticides!
+To give butterflies the right food sources, gardeners should plant both nectar plants to attract and feed adult butterflies as well as butterfly host plants on which the adults lay eggs and foliage for the resulting caterpillars to eat.
+The leaves of butterfly host plants serve as a food source for caterpillars, so if you see that your butterfly garden is being munched, don't spray insecticides...a chemical free environment is vital to butterfly survival!
 A well chewed butterfly garden is (as Martha Stewart says) a good thing.
 Growing both butterfly host plants and nectar plants is guaranteed to sustain a large butterfly population in your garden.
-Both the butterflies and the butterfly garden plants will appreciate a sunny site that is protected from strong winds (if you had to lug around giant wings all day, you would too).
+Check out our Top 25 Butterfly Garden Plants here.

 Butterfly garden features:

-In addition to plants that attract butterflies, serious gardeners will want to add other features such as flat rocks (or bare patches of ground) in sunny spots for butterflies to bask upon (that is what they do in the morning instead of drinking coffee).
-Plus, small piles of brush within the garden help butterflies to hide and escape heat, rain and predators...so don’t keep your butterfly gardens as neat and tidy as you would a formal garden.
+Butterfly wings are large and fragile so they also appreciate shelter from the weather and predators in a site that is protected from strong winds and rain (if you had to lug around giant wings all day, you would too).
+You can provide this with piles of loose brush which help butterflies to hide and escape heat, rain and predators...so don’t keep your butterfly gardens as neat and tidy as you would a formal garden.
 You may also want to add a butterfly house (like a bird house but with narrow slots that only butterflies can pass through) where butterflies can rest, protected from heat, wind, rain, and predators.

 Why are butterflies attracted to certain plants?